05/21/2024

 1. “I think I will be a moderate mobile device user.”

 If you plan to use your phone for making or receiving calls, occasionally using social media, texting, video calling, and using some data services such as secure banking, your cellular service will be a great option.
 On a cruise, your connectivity will be through your home carrier on the Cellular at Sea network.You can conveniently use your cellular phone in staterooms and public spaces aboard ships.
-The Cellular at Sea network becomes available when your ship gets 12 nautical miles from shore (about one hour after leaving port).
+The Cellular at Sea network becomes available when your ship gets into international waters (about one hour after leaving port).
 You will receive a text message from your home cellular provider with detailed rates.
 This will allow you to opt in or out of your home cellular provider’s offer.
 If you opt in, you can use your phone as normal with some slight nuances, such as needing to use international country codes to place phone calls.
 Keep “Airplane Mode” turned off for Cellular at Sea to allow calls, texts, and data services to work.
 Also, enable International Roaming before setting sail.
 To avoid unwanted roaming charges, close out apps not in use, and turn off auto-updates on apps, location services, and auto fetch on email.
 Your cellular provider will charge you for your service following your cruise in the next billing cycle.

 More than 200 cruise ships offer cellular service, and before your trip, you can check with your cruise line, as well as your home cellular provider, regarding availability.
 Your cellular provider determines the rates.
 Available plans are much more affordable, seamless, and reliable than ever before.